B3RT1C/CodinGame-Solutions/README.md

 <h1><a href="https://www.codingame.com">CodinGame-Solutions</a></h1>
-Solutions to CodinGame problems from a novice Java programming student.
+Solutions to CodinGame problems to practise the basic logic and syntax of a programming language.

 My CodingGame <a href="https://www.codingame.com/profile/abeacb08bc3c6e3a0c796a19230b5b704348875">profile.</a>